 The releases of Lua are numbered x.y.z, where x.y is the version and z is the release.
 Different releases for the same version correspond strictly to bug fixes; there are no new features.
 In particular, different releases for the same version have the same reference manual, the same virtual machine, and are binary compatible (ABI compatible).
 Different versions are really different.
-The API is likely to be a little different (but with compatibility switches), but there is no ABI compatibility and applications must be recompiled.
+The API is likely to be a little different (but with compatibility switches), but there is no ABI compatibility: applications that embed Lua and C libraries for Lua must be recompiled.
 The virtual machine is also very likely to be different in a new version.

-Work on Lua 5.3 has begun but there is no release date yet nor a roadmap.
-If you want to try it, get the latest work version.
+Work on Lua 5.3 has begun but there is no release date yet.
+If you want to try it now, get the latest work version.
 Please note that all details may change in the final version.

 Lua 5.2 was released on 16 Dec 2011.
 Its main new features are yieldable pcall and metamethods, new lexical scheme for globals, ephemeron tables, new library for bitwise operations, light C functions, emergency garbage collector, goto statement, and finalizers for tables.

 The current release is Lua 5.2.3, released on 07 Dec 2013.

 Lua 5.1 was released on 21 Feb 2006.
 Its main new features were a new module system, incremental garbage collection, new mechanism for varargs, new syntax for long strings and comments, mod and length operators, metatables for all types, new configuration scheme via luaconf.h, and a fully reentrant parser.

 The last release was Lua 5.1.5, released on 17 Feb 2012.